 Preventing Head Injuries

 When your baby becomes mobile and is learning to pull themselves up or walk, they are very unsteady on their feet.
-They fall and get back up just to fall down all over again.
+They fall and get back up just to fall all over again.
 One of the hazards of this is that side tables, coffee tables, and other low tables like T.V. stands, are right at head level when your baby falls over.
-The edges or at least the corners of any table in your home that is at your baby’s head level should be covered with foam bumpers that soften the impact should your child fall and hit their head.
+The edges or at least the corners of any table in your home that is at your baby’s head level should be covered with corner guards with made of foam or plastic that will soften the impact or make the corner less sharp, should your child fall and hit their head.